SolidarityEconomyAssociation/open-data/docs/SSE-Standard.md

     Description: short explanation and description of the field
     Type: the type of the field (e.g. boolean, text, numbers or enumerated values)
     Validation: what is deemed as valid data to be passed to the field
-    Translated: describes what term the csv field is maps to after the translation
+    Translated: describes what term the csv field maps to after the translation

 <hr/>